benjamindkilleen/benjamindkilleen.github.io/_posts/2021-03-10-how-to-take-the-train.md

 north woods of Wisconsin.
 At the same time, I was forming connections in California, where I have twice interned, and Maryland, where I ended up after Chicago.
 Thus, I have endured the airports of a dozen Midwest towns, as well as those of both the far-flung, non-flyover coasts this country has to offer.
-I can confidently call myself a fair reviewer of the airborn mode of travel, at least domestically.
+I can confidently call myself a fair reviewer of the airborne mode of travel, at least domestically.
 While flying is convenient, to be sure, the experience leaves much to be desired.

 Where the airplane excels in timeliness, the Amtrak offers refuge.
 Those cardboard cutouts that